Surrendering to the Void: Stargazing at Kitt Peak Observatory in Arizona

 Flashlights are strictly prohibited on Kitt Peak after dark; any kind of light hinders the astronomers’ ability to see.
 To walk around the grounds at night, you are given a key fob with a tiny red light to illuminate your path.
 When you turn it off, it’s fully dark, except for the lavish spray of stars across the desert sky, and two disturbing glows on the horizon.
 The big one is Tucson 60 miles to the east.
 The lower longer one is Phoenix, 150 miles to the north.

 When Kitt Peak was established in 1958, Tucson was a dusty little cow town.
 Today it’s a thriving metropolis of 989,000 people, and its proximity to Kitt Peak is rapidly making the location untenable for future astronomical probing.
-That’s why the giant Magellan Telescope currently under construction at the University of Arizona is slated not for installation at nearby Kitt Peak but thousands of miles away in the Atacama Desert of Chile where the nights are pitch and it’s drier than a bone.
+That’s why the giant Magellan Telescope currently under construction at the University of Arizona is slated not for installation at nearby Kitt Peak but thousands of miles away in the Atacama Desert of Chile where the nights are pitch black and it’s drier than a bone.

 High-powered telescopes are extremely sensitive not only to light but to heat and moisture.
 Humidity can distort an image seen through the lens, which is why deserts are preferred for their placement.
 Miniscule variations in indoor and outdoor temperatures can also spoil the view, which is why the twelve of us were shivering as our tour guide/astronomer focused on Jupiter and called us up in turn to view the distant planet and its four moons.